open-telemetry/community/governance-charter.md

 ### Community Manager Eligibility, Term, and Selection

-CMs shall be nominated by the GC for one-year terms on an as-needed basis, by simple majority vote.
-Once appointed, a CM will continue to serve until dismissal or voluntary departure.
+CMs shall be nominated and approved by the GC for one-year terms on an as-needed basis, by simple majority vote.
+The GC shall re-confirm CMs on an annual basis.
+A CM that wishes to step down from their role shall notify the GC at least 30 days before the next GC meeting.

 The GC may appoint individuals who are not part of the OpenTelemetry project.

 The GC may dismiss a CM for violations of the project Code of Conduct or a failure to uphold the responsibilities of the role.

 ### Community Manager Rights and Permissions